 My Principles So Far

-This is a distillation of my explorations into AdequateLife and GainedInSite, as well as general guidelines I live by.
+This is a distillation of my explorations, as well as general guidelines I live by.

 Abstract

-There is philosophical truth, and the most meaningful truths veer into the religious, but most people don’t like to talk about it because it makes people uncomfortable.
+There is philosophical truth, and the most meaningful truths veer into the religious, but this will never be popular because most people don’t like conflict or death.

-Bitterness and conceit are the two most destructive forces to the human soul.
+Bitterness and conceit are the two most destructive forces to the human soul, and they’re often connected.

 Understanding

-All perception begins with feelings, but good principles must guide them for the feelings to matter.
+All perception begins with feelings, but are refined by good principles.

 All perception is a biased, interwoven superset of stories.
 Facts are the stories with plenty of references.
-Data is stories that are lobotomized and heaped into ordered piles.
+Data are lobotomized stories heaped into ordered piles.

 “Now” is all that exists.
 Tomorrow is a concept, and the past is a memory.